mikemac1/horned-animals/README.md

 Number and name of feature: Feature #1 - Display a modal Estimate of time needed to complete: 3 hours
 Start time: 1:05pm
-Finish time: pm
+Finish time: 6:34pm
-Actual time needed to complete:
+Actual time needed to complete: 5 hours

 - What went well, that I might forget if I don’t write down?
+Ummmm, the fact that I can type what the T/As tell me to type.
+I really don't know how my site is working and couldn't walk you thru it if you asked me.

 - What did I learn today?
+The one thing I learned today is that `this.props` means it came from a parent.

 - What should I do differently next time?
+I honestly don't know.
+I immediately starting working on the lab because I was afraid of what was going to have to be accomplished and not knowing where to start.
+Honestly I still have the code challenge to do and after being up since before 4am, I will be lucky to get half of them done.

 - What still puzzles me, or what do I need to learn more about?
+Again, everything.
+I don't know how state, setState, the difference between calling a function and just passing the function's name.
+I'm really at a loss.
+I'm surprised I haven't been asked to stop coming to class because I really don't get any of this.

 - Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
+Yes it is complete only because of what the TAs (Justin, Matt, & Tammy) and Sheyna directed me to do.